ory/docs/docs/hydra/5min-tutorial.md

 [...]
 ```

-The command above will set up a base ORY Hydra configuration and attach it to a
-PostgreSQL database backend.
-You may also use MySQL as a database backend by
-running the following command instead:
+If you prefer to use MySQL as the database backend, run this command instead:

 ```
 $ docker-compose -f quickstart.yml \